Magazine (firearms): Drum

 Drum magazines are used primarily for light machine guns.
 In one type, a moving partition within a cylindrical chamber forces loose rounds into an exit slot, with the cartridges being stored parallel to the axis of rotation.
 After loading of the magazine, a wound spring or other mechanism forces the partition against the rounds.
-In all models a single staggered column is pushed by a follower through a curved path.
+In all models a single column is pushed by a follower through a curved path.
 From there the rounds enter the vertical riser either from a single or dual drums.
 Cylindrical designs such as rotary and drum magazines allow for larger capacity than box magazines, without growing to excessive length.
 The downside of a drum magazine's extra capacity is its added weight that, combined with the gun, can affect handling and prolonged use.
 Drum magazines can be more difficult to incorporate into combat gear compared to more regular, rectangular box magazines.

 Many drum-fed firearms can also load from conventional box magazines, such as the Soviet PPSh-41 submachine gun, RPK light machine gun, and the American Thompson submachine gun.

 The term "drum" is sometimes applied to a belt box for a belt-fed machine gun, though this is just a case that houses a length of ammunition belt, not a drum magazine.